 Goals and Segments

-In Feathr, goals must be in the form of a Segment.
+In Feathr, goals can be in the form of a Segment.
 If you're not familiar with Segments in Feathr, you can learn about them here.

-Whatever your goal is, you will need to build a segment that matches the criteria of your goal.
+Whatever your goal is, you might build a segment that matches the criteria of your goal.
 That gives Feathr two crucial pieces of information that allows conversion tracking:

 - Who has met the goal criteria.